polkadot-developers/polkadot-docs/infrastructure/validators/operational-tasks/how-to-upgrade-validator.md

 When you are ready to restore **Validator A**:

-1. Start **Validator A**, sync the database and ensure that it is operating with the `--validator` flag.
+1. Start **Validator A**, sync the database and ensure that it is operating with the `--validator` flag
-2. Generate new Session keys for **Validator A**.
+2. Generate new Session keys for **Validator A**
-3. Submit a `set_key` extrinsic from your staking proxy with the session key generated from **Validator A**.
+3. Submit a `set_key` extrinsic from your staking proxy with the session key generated from **Validator A**
-4. Take note of the Session that this extrinsic was executed in.
+4. Take note of the Session that this extrinsic was executed in

 **Again, it is imperative that Validator B is kept running until the current session finishes and two further full sessions have elapsed.**

 Once this time has elapsed, **Validator A** will take over.
 You can safely stop Validator B.

+!!! note
-**NOTE:** To verify that the Session has changed, make sure that a block in the new Session is finalized.
+    To verify that the Session has changed, make sure that a block in the new Session is finalized.
 You should see log messages like the ones below to confirm the change:

 ```